=== TEST-PAGE ===

 invested.

-ESG integration in the lower mid-market requires a different approach than in larger segments of the private equity market.
-Governance structures are more heterogeneous, ESG reporting is less standardized, and data availability varies significantly across companies, managers and regions.
-Given these characteristics, a strictly exclusionary screening process is often not the most effective way to manage risk or generate above-average returns.
+ESG assessment in the lower mid-market operates under significantly different conditions than in larger parts of the private equity market.
+Governance structures tend to be more heterogeneous, ESG reporting is often less standardized, and data availability varies widely across companies, fund managers, and regions.

 The UN Principles for Responsible Investment (PRI) is an international organization that works to promote the incorporation of ESG factors into investment decision-making.
 We are fully committed to the six principles and also a signatory of the UN PRI.